levsero/test_embed/doc/csp.md

 <p class="alert alert-warning" style="margin-top:20px;"><strong>Note</strong>: If Zendesk Chat is enabled for the widget, see <a href="#whitelisting-the-web-widget-when-chat-is-enabled">Whitelisting the Web Widget when Chat is enabled</a> below.</p>

+Zendesk uses a third-party library named [Airbrake-js](https://airbrake.io/) to track exceptions on sites that embed the widget.
+See [Airbrake-js](https://developer.zendesk.com/embeddables/docs/widget/legal#airbrake-js) in the Legal notices.

 ### Whitelisting the Web Widget

 Adding a source to the header's `script-src` directive is not enough to whitelist the Web Widget.
 You must also include some supporting JavaScript in your site.